-The ECL is calculated for all individual facilities as a function of estimates of probability of default ("PD"), exposure at default ("EAD") and loss given default ("LGD") and incorporates forward-looking information.
+The ECL is calculated for all individual facilities as a function of estimates of PD, exposure at default ("EAD") and loss given default ("LGD") and incorporates forward-looking information.
 The estimation of expected credit losses involves forecasting future economic conditions over a number of years.
 Such forecasts are subject to management judgement and those judgements may be sources of measurement uncertainty that have significant risk of resulting in a material adjustment to a carrying amount in future periods.
 The incorporation of forward-looking elements reflects the expectations of the Executive Leadership Team and involves the creation of scenarios (base case, upside and downside), including an assessment of the probability for each scenario.
 The purpose of using multiple scenarios is to model the non-linear impact of assumptions about macroeconomic factors on the ECLs.
-See "-Accounting Treatment of the Impacts on Expected Credit Losses from the COVID-19 Pandemic" below on the impact of the COVID-19 pandemic on the macroeconomic scenarios used and on the revisions made to the macroeconomic scenarios during 2020 due to the COVID-19 pandemic.
+See "-Accounting Treatment of the Impacts on Expected Credit Losses from the COVID-19 Pandemic" below and the risk management notes to the 2021 Financial Statements on the impact of the COVID-19 pandemic on the macroeconomic scenarios used.

-With the new set of scenarios, the base case scenario enters with a probability of 60 percent as at December 31, 2020 (December 31, 2019: 60 percent), the upside scenario with a probability of 15 percent as at December 31, 2020 (December 31, 2019: 10 percent) and the downside scenario with a probability of 25 percent as at December 31, 2020 (December 31, 2019: 30 percent).
-Based on these assessments, the allowance account amounted to DKK 23.3 billion as at December 31, 2020 (December 31, 2019: DKK 21.3 billion).
-If the base case scenario was assigned a probability of 100 percent, the allowance account would decrease DKK 0.4 billion (December 31, 2019: DKK 0.7 billion).
-Compared to the base case scenario, the allowance account would increase DKK 1.7 billion as at December 31, 2020 (December 31, 2019: DKK 2.4 billion), if the downside scenario was assigned a probability of 100 percent.
+With the new set of scenarios, the base case scenario enters with a probability of 70 percent as at December 31, 2021 (December 31, 2020: 60 percent), the upside scenario with a probability of 10 percent as at December 31, 2021 (December 31, 2020: 15 percent) and the downside scenario with a probability of 20 percent as at December 31, 2021 (December 31, 2020: 15 percent).
+Based on these assessments, the allowance account amounted to DKK 22.7 billion as at December 31, 2021 (December 31, 2021 (December 31, 2020: DKK 23.3 billion).
+If the base case scenario was assigned a probability of 100 percent, the allowance account would decrease DKK 1.7 billion (December 31, 2020: DKK 0.4 billion).
+Compared to the base case scenario, the allowance account would increase DKK 8.5 billion as at December 31, 2021 (December 31, 2020: DKK 1.7 billion), if the downside scenario was assigned a probability of 100 percent.
 The increase primarily reflects the transfer of exposures from stage 1 to stage 2 and increased ECLs within stage 2.
-If instead the upside scenario was assigned a probability of 100 percent, the allowance account would decrease DKK 0.4 billion as at December 31, 2020 (December 31, 2019: DKK 0.5 billion) compared to the base case scenario.
-It should be noted that the ECLs in the individual scenarios do not represent ECL forecasts.
+If instead the upside scenario was assigned a probability of 100 percent, the allowance account would decrease DKK 0.2 billion as at December 31, 2021 (December 31, 2021) (D

 In determining the ECLs, management is required to exercise judgement in defining what is considered a significant increase in credit risk.
 According to the Group's definition of a significant increase in credit risk (i.e., when a loan is transferred from stage 1 to stage 2) facilities with an initial PD below 1 percent are transferred to stage 2 if the facility's 12-month PD has increased by at least 0.5 percentage points and the facility's lifetime PD has doubled since origination.
 The allowance account is relatively stable in terms of changes to the definition of significant increase in credit risk.
-As at December 31, 2020, the allowance account would increase by DKK 0.03 billion (December 31, 2019: DKK 0.03 billion) if instead an increase in the facility's 12-month PD by at least 0.25 percentage points combined with a doubling of the lifetime PD was considered a significant increase in credit risk.
+As at December 31, 2021, the allowance account would increase by DKK 0.03 billion (December 31, 2020: DKK 0.03 billion) if instead an increase in the facility's 12-month PD by at least 0.25 percentage points combined with a doubling of the lifetime PD was considered a significant increase in credit risk.